A sampling of my recent and ongoing work

 Economic valuation as a communication device for environmental philanthropy: Evidence from the lab and field

 Forthcoming in Land Economics, w/Caroline Noblet & J. Ross Anthony

 Through a randomized, controlled laboratory experiment and a natural field experiment with a non-profit organization partner, we test the efficacy of economic valuation information as a communication strategy for encouraging environmental philanthropy.

 Efficient, but immoral?: Assessing market attitudes as multidimensional

 2018 in Economics Letters, w/Caroline Noblet

 Factor analysis of responses from nearly 2000 participants across three studies is used to create and validate a multidimensional scale consisting of five distinct components of market attitudes.
 We assert that understanding within-subject variation in attitudes towards markets better informs analyses that relate market attitudes with economic behavior.

-Willingness to pay as penance?: Religious identity, moral cleansing, and the demand for monastic goods
+Willingness to pay as penance in the demand for ethical consumption

-This work uses an experimental design with random assignment to test the effect of reactive guilt on demand for goods produced by monasteries and other religiously affiliated organizations and the role that religious identity plays in influencing moral balancing behaviors.
+This work uses an experimental design with random assignment to test the effect of reactive guilt on demand for organic, local, and monastic goods and the role that religious identity plays in influencing moral balancing behaviors.